second-state/runwasi/README.md

 #### Components

-- **containerd-shim-wasmedge-v1**
+- **containerd-shim-wasmwasi-v1**

 This is a containerd shim which runs wasm workloads in [WasmEdge](https://github.com/WasmEdge/WasmEdge).
-You can use it with containerd's `ctr` by specifying `--runtime=io.containerd.wasmedge.v1` when creating the container.
+You can use it with containerd's `ctr` by specifying `--runtime=io.containerd.wasmwasi.v1` when creating the container.
 And make sure the shim binary must be in $PATH (that is the $PATH that containerd sees).
-Usually you just run `make install` after `make build`.
+Usually you just run `make install` after `make build FEATURES=wasmedge`.

 This shim runs one per pod.

-- **containerd-shim-wasmedged-v1**
+- **containerd-shim-wasmwasid-v1**

-A cli used to connect containerd to the `containerd-wasmedged` sandbox daemon.
+A cli used to connect containerd to the `containerd-wasmwasid` sandbox daemon.
-When containerd requests for a container to be created, it fires up this shim binary which will connect to the `containerd-wasmedged` service running on the host.
+When containerd requests for a container to be created, it fires up this shim binary which will connect to the `containerd-wasmwasid` service running on the host.
 The service will return a path to a unix socket which this shim binary will write back to containerd which containerd will use to connect to for shim requests.
-This binary does not serve requests, it is only responsible for sending requests to the `contianerd-wasmedged` daemon to create or destroy sandboxes.
+This binary does not serve requests, it is only responsible for sending requests to the `contianerd-wasmwasid` daemon to create or destroy sandboxes.

-- **containerd-wasmedged**
+- **containerd-wasmwasid**

 This is a sandbox manager that enables running 1 wasm host for the entire node instead of one per pod (or container).
 When a container is created, a request is sent to this service to create a sandbox.
 The "sandbox" is a containerd task service that runs in a new thread on its own unix socket, which we return back to containerd to connect to.

-The WasmEdge engine is shared between all sandboxes in the service.
+The Wasmedge engine is shared between all sandboxes in the service.

-To use this shim, specify `io.containerd.wasmedged.v1` as the runtime to use.
+To use this shim, specify `io.containerd.wasmwasid.v1` as the runtime to use.
-You will need to make sure the containerd-wasmedged daemon has already been started.
+You will need to make sure the containerd-wasmwasid daemon has already been started.

 #### Test and demo with containerd